Mahdirahimiam/login-page/README.md

 ## Description

-This project is a basic login page designed to demonstrate a simple user authentication interface.
+This project is a basic login page designed using React to demonstrate a simple user authentication interface.
 It includes fields for the user to input their username and password, and it features basic styling to make the form visually appealing.

 ## Features